MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/web.md

 ![The advanced settings of Download from web action action.](media\web\download-from-web-action-advanced.png)

 The downloaded text is stored in a variable named **WebPageText**.
 If you use the action to download files, you can select to save them locally on your desktop.

+> [!NOTE]
+> Apart from the web actions, Power Automate Desktop enables users to interact with web application through the web automation actions.
+You can find more information about web automation actions in [Web automation](webautomation.md).

 ## Web actions